apivideo/api.video-api-client-generator/templates/documentation/vod/get-started-in-5-minutes.md

 The client library takes your api key, which you can [find here](https://dashboard.api.video/apikeys).
 Let's pass it the api key and initialize the client.

-Learn more about [Basic Authentication](/reference/basic-authentication) or authentication with [disposable access token ](/reference/disposable-bearer-token-authentication).
+Learn more about [Basic Authentication](/reference/basic-authentication) and [Bearer Token Authentication](/reference/disposable-bearer-token-authentication).

 {% capture samples %}
 ```javascript